-The underwriters propose to offer the notes to the public at the respective public offering prices set forth on the cover page of this prospectus supplement and to certain dealers at such price less a concession not in excess of % of the principal amount of the % notes and % of the principal amount of the % notes.
-The underwriters may allow, and such dealers may reallow, a concession to certain other dealers not in excess of % of the principal amount % notes and % of the principal amount of the % notes.
-After the of the public offering of the notes, the public offering price and such concessions may be changed.
+The underwriters propose to offer the notes to the public at the public offering prices set forth on the cover page of this prospectus supplement and to certain dealers at such price less a concession not in excess of .5% of the principal amount of the notes.
+The underwriters may allow, and such dealers may reallow, a concession to certain other dealers not in excess of .25% of the principal amount of the notes.
+After the public offering of the notes, the public offering price and such concessions may be changed.